Microsoft 365 for Mortgage Industry: The Complete Guide

 That gap matters.
 The tools inside your existing Microsoft 365 license can replace standalone security products, simplify regulatory compliance, and cut hours of manual work from every loan file.

-This guide covers five areas where Microsoft 365 delivers the most value for mortgage companies: security, compliance, communication, productivity, and AI capabilities.
+This guide covers five areas where Microsoft 365 delivers the most value for credit unions, banks, and mortgage companies: security, compliance, communication, productivity, and AI capabilities.

 Security: Protecting Borrower Data at Every Stage

-Financial services reported 739 data compromises in 2025.
+Financial services reported 739 data compromises in 2025, making it the most targeted sector according to the ITRC's Annual Data Breach Report.
 Mortgage companies are high-value targets because every loan file contains Social Security numbers, credit reports, and bank account details.

-Microsoft 365 includes a full security stack that most mortgage companies already pay for but have not configured:
+Microsoft 365 includes a full security stack that most mortgage companies already pay for but haven't configured:

 These tools work together.
 Defender catches external threats.
 MFA prevents stolen credentials from being useful.
 Conditional Access limits where data can go.
 DLP catches accidental exposure.
 Layered defense, one license.